Hehfay/CSC312/README.md

 CSC312
 ==========

-Some notes about the ALU and other stuff we implemented in Minecraft during CSC312 (computer organization and architecture).
+Some notes about the ALU and Register we implemented in Minecraft during CSC312 (computer organization and architecture).